 Note.
-If you want a copy of a prior-period Schedule 1 returned to you, you must send a written request to the Internal Revenue Service Center, Cincinnati, OH 45999-0031.
+If you want a copy of a prior-period Schedule 1 returned to you, you must send a written request to the Department of the Treasury, Internal Revenue Service, Cincinnati, OH 45999-0031.

 Name and address.
 The first time you file, enter your name and address on Schedule 1 exactly as shown on Form 2290.
-See Name and Address on page 4.
+See Name and Address on page 5.